turnerdaniel/Label-Recognition/tests/README.md

 The Recognition Accuracy results from `LabelRecogniserVerification` can sometimes be unreliable due to the difficulty in discerning what classes as a 'detection'.

-Officially, it is when the Intersection over Union (IoU) of a predicted and the ground truth bounding box exceeds 0.5.
+Officially, it is when the Intersection over Union (IoU) of the predicted and ground truth bounding boxes exceeds 0.5.

-However, sometimes a date can recognised from bounding box which has not been classed as detected. e.g. The predicted bounding box is too big therefore the IoU does not exceed 0.5.
+However, sometimes a date can recognised from bounding box which has not been classed as detected. e.g. The predicted bounding box is too big, therefore the IoU does not exceed 0.5.

 ## Dataset

-The dataset consists of a sample of 500 images that were pseudo-randomly selected from a collection of 9,651 images that represent the population.
+The dataset contains a sample of 500 images that were pseudo-randomly selected from a collection of 9,651 images representing the population.

-These images consisted of photos taken of food packaging in a natural environment that had variances in illumination, scale, orientation, font and perspective.
+These images consist of photos taken of food packaging in a natural environment that have variances in illumination, scale, orientation, font and perspective.

 Images are labelled numerically within the dataset directory.